 In certain situations we collect and process your contact details for purposes that are in our legitimate organisational interests.
 However we only do this if there is no overriding prejudice to you by using your personal information in this way.
 We describe below the situations where we may use this basis for processing.

 For any situations where the basis above is not appropriate, we will instead ask for your explicit consent before using your personal information in that specific situation, ensuring that:

-As described above, we aim to communicate with you about the work that we do in ways that you find relevant, timely and respectful.
+As described above in section 3, we aim to communicate with you about the work that we do in ways that you find relevant, timely and respectful.
 To do this we use any relevant data that we have stored about you, as well as any preferences you may have told us about.